 Overview: Upon arrival in Paris we will transfer to our hotel individually.
 Our tour will commence with an orientation and welcome dinner.

 Accommodation: 1 night at Le Magellan Hotel or similar.

-Overview: We will tour the pedestrian-friendly city of Paris and its arondissements (rounded off areas or boroughs) by foot and by bus.
-We will explore the Seine and the historic districts on the Left and Right Banks, then visit the Bagatelle Gardens, a landscaped garden dating back to the 18th century.
+Overview: We will tour the pedestrian-friendly city of Paris and its arrondissements (rounded off areas or boroughs) by foot and by bus.
+We will explore the Seine and the historic districts on the Left and Right Banks, then visit the Bagatelle Gardens, a landscaped french garden dating back to the 18th century.
 Now a botanical garden of the city of Paris, it is famous for its rose garden and annual international roses contest held since 1907.
 We will stop to view the famous Parc Andrew Citroen, a 35 acre park built on the site of the Citroen factory.